bdeLong/liri-node-app/README.md

 * Plot of the movie.
 * Actors in the movie.

-The API will return the results associated with the provided movie name
+The API will return the results associated with the provided movie name.

 ![LIRI OMDB User choice results](Screenshots/OMDB_choice_results.png)